JuliaGraphics/Luxor.jl/docs/src/animation.md

 run(`ffmpeg -framerate 30 -f image2 -i $(tempdirectory)/%10d.png -i $(seq.stitle)-palette.png -lavfi paletteuse -y /tmp/$(seq.stitle).gif`)
 ```

+Many movie editing programs, such as Final Cut Pro, will also let you import sequences of still images into a movie timeline.

 ## Using scenes

 Sometimes you want to construct an animation that has different components, layers, or scenes.
-To do this, specify scenes that are drawn only for specific frames.
+To do this, you can specify scenes that are drawn only for specific frames.

-As an example, consider a simple example showing the sun during a 24 hour day.
+As an example, consider a simple example showing the sun for each hour of a 24 hour day.

     sun24demo = Movie(400, 400, "sun24", 0:23)

-The `backgroundfunction` draws a background that's used for all frames:
+The `backgroundfunction()` draws a background that's used for all frames:

     function backgroundfunction(scene::Scene, framenumber)
         background("black")
     end

-A `nightskyfunction` draws the night sky:
+A `nightskyfunction()` draws the night sky:

     function nightskyfunction(scene::Scene, framenumber)
         sethue("midnightblue")
         box(O, 400, 400, :fill)
     end

-A `dayskyfunction` draws the daytime sky:
+A `dayskyfunction()` draws the daytime sky:

     function dayskyfunction(scene::Scene, framenumber)
         sethue("skyblue")
         box(O, 400, 400, :fill)
     end

-The `sunfunction` draws a sun at 24 positions during the day:
+The `sunfunction()` draws a sun at 24 positions during the day:

     function sunfunction(scene::Scene, framenumber)
         i = rescale(framenumber, 0, 23, 2pi, 0)